-Ancient Roman mosaics complemented Roman painting both in terms of pictorial effects as well as in terms of their function in Roman architecture as elements of Roman buildings and Roman houses.
+Ancient Roman mosaics complemented Roman painting both in terms of pictorial effects as well as in terms of their function in Roman architecture: Elements of Roman buildings, Roman houses, and paving.
 The great benefit of mosaics with respect to paintings was the greater durability and vibrancy of colour, so much so that in many cases there will be little left of an excavated villa but the mosaic on the floor may well be close to intact.
-Amazing examples have been found, for example at Hadrian's villa (bowl with doves, over 60 tesserae per square cm), the mosaics in the House of the Faun in ancient Pompeii, the villa at Piazza Armerina in Sicily and of course not forgetting the wonderful examples from outside Italy such as the numerous mosaics at Antioch (3rd Century AD).

 Before we delve into an overview of Roman mosaics and their development through time it is worth running through the table below to get a preview of some of the elements which went into creating the many different examples of mosaics which have survived from ancient Rome and therefore how Roman mosaics reflect use and society of the time.
 Appreciating these aspects helps us understand the evolution and significance of mosaics in ancient Rome.

 Art in ancient Rome was very much a case of commission.
 A commission could be for public purposes such as political propaganda, a public bath, or even for private use be it of plebeians, merchants or rich noble people.
 There was a direct relationship between the means available and the resulting mosaic.

 Roman mosaic: what purpose did it have?

 The material purpose of providing a durable walking surface.